QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 * Creating the shell project
 * Implementing a shell resource command
 * Customizing the shell with additional attributes
-* Packaging the distributing the shell
+* Packaging and distributing the shell
+* Instantiating a shell resource in CloudShell
+* Adding the shell to a blueprint and run a command on the shell in a sandbox

 ## Prerequisites
 * Get CloudShell: Download the latest CloudShell SDK and run it on your machine.